anathema43/diamo/IMPLEMENTED_FEATURES.md

 ## 🎯 **Features Successfully Implemented and Tested**

-This document tracks all completed features that have been moved from the development roadmap.
-Each feature includes implementation details, test coverage, and performance metrics.
+This document tracks all completed features with implementation details, test coverage, and performance metrics.
+This data feeds the dynamic roadmap dashboard for real-time progress visualization.

 ---